poppadum/dynquee/README.md

 ## Usage
 Most settings can be configured in the config file [`digimarquee.config.txt`](digimarquee.config.txt).

-For each [EmulationStation][emulationstation] action, the config file defines a search precedence rule: an ordered list of search terms indicting where to search for media files.
+For each [Emulation Station][emulationstation] action, the config file defines a search precedence rule: an ordered list of search terms indicting where to search for media files.

 If no files match a search term *digimarquee* moves on to the next term.
 That way you can specify which media files to show in order of priority.